Skip to Content Top

 Estate Planning Attorney on Long Island

-Contact our trusted estate planning lawyer on Long Island at (631) 449-7699 to schedule a free consultation.
+Contact our estate planning lawyers on Long Island at (631) 449-7699 to schedule a free consultation.

 Comprehensive Estate Planning Services on Long Island

-Our firm offers a comprehensive range of estate planning services designed to protect your assets and provide clarity for the future.
 We work with individuals, families, and business owners across Long Island to create plans that reflect both legal requirements and personal priorities.
+Our services cover every stage of the planning process.

 • Wills and Trusts Design: We draft wills and develop customized trust strategies based on your goals.
 For many clients in Nassau and Suffolk counties, a will is only one part of a broader plan.
-We often recommend trusts to help maintain privacy, avoid lengthy Surrogate’s Court proceedings, and provide long-term financial management for loved ones.
-Depending on your needs, this may include revocable trusts, irrevocable trusts, or specialized tools such as supplemental needs trusts.
+We often recommend trusts to maintain privacy, avoid lengthy Surrogate’s Court proceedings, and provide long-term financial management for loved ones.
+This can include revocable living trusts, irrevocable trusts, or tools such as supplemental needs trusts.

-• Power of Attorney and Advance Directives: Lifetime planning documents are essential to ensure your wishes are followed if you become unable to manage your affairs.
-We prepare powers of attorney and health care directives that clearly designate who can make financial and medical decisions on your behalf, helping you avoid the need for a costly and stressful guardianship proceeding.
+• Power of Attorney and Advance Directives: We prepare durable powers of attorney and health care proxies that clearly designate who can make financial and medical decisions on your behalf, helping you avoid the cost and stress of a guardianship proceeding.

-• Asset Protection Planning: Protecting your wealth is a key part of a well-structured estate plan, especially for Long Island professionals and business owners.
-We help you evaluate strategies such as trust planning, business structuring, and beneficiary designations to reduce exposure to potential claims, while coordinating with tax and retirement planning to ensure everything works together cohesively.
+• Asset Protection Planning: For Long Island professionals and business owners, we help evaluate strategies such as trust planning, business structuring, and beneficiary designations to reduce exposure to potential claims while coordinating with tax and retirement planning to ensure everything works together.

-• Probate and Estate Administration: We guide families through the probate process in Nassau and Suffolk County courts, assisting with filings, asset distribution, and legal requirements after a loved one’s passing.
-Our goal is to make the process as efficient and manageable as possible during a difficult time.
+• Probate and Estate Administration: We guide families through the probate process in Nassau and Suffolk County courts, assisting with filings, asset distribution, and legal requirements after a loved one’s passing, with the goal of making a difficult time as manageable as possible.

-• Direct access to attorneys, so you work one-on-one with the lawyer handling your matter rather than being passed from person to person.
+• Direct access to attorneys, so you work one-on-one with the lawyer handling your matter, including partners such as Joshua Blumberg, rather than being handed off to junior staff or paralegals.

-• Responsive communication practices that include timely updates, clear explanations, and ongoing availability when questions arise about your documents or next steps.
+• Responsive communication that includes timely updates, clear explanations, and attorneys who are available evenings and weekends when questions arise.

 The Estate Planning Process: What to Expect

-Embarking on the estate planning journey can feel overwhelming, but we structure the process to be clear, organized, and tailored to your needs.
-From your first meeting through long-term updates, our goal is to create a plan that evolves with your life and remains effective under New York law.
+Estate planning can feel overwhelming, but we structure the process to be clear, organized, and tailored to your needs.
+From your first meeting through long-term updates, our goal is a plan that evolves with your life and stays effective under New York law.

 • Initial consultation and goal setting: We begin with a detailed conversation about your assets, family structure, and long-term objectives.
-We encourage you to bring existing estate documents and a list of key individuals or organizations.
-This allows us to identify gaps quickly and align your plan with both your personal priorities and applicable New York laws.
+Bringing existing estate documents and a list of key individuals or organizations allows us to identify gaps quickly and align your plan with your priorities and applicable New York law.

-• Customized planning and drafting: Based on your input, we prepare tailored estate planning documents designed to clearly reflect your wishes and comply with legal requirements.
-We also consider how different tools—such as wills, trusts, and beneficiary designations—work together as part of a cohesive strategy.
+• Customized planning and drafting: We prepare tailored documents designed to reflect your wishes and comply with legal requirements, and we consider how different tools, such as wills, trusts, and beneficiary designations, work together as a cohesive strategy rather than independently.

-• Review, explanation, and refinement: We walk you through each document in plain language, explaining how it functions in practice and how it may be interpreted by Long Island Surrogate’s Courts.
-Your feedback is central to this stage, and we make revisions as needed to ensure accuracy and clarity.
+• Review, explanation, and refinement: We walk you through each document in plain language, explaining how it functions in practice and how Long Island Surrogate’s Courts may interpret it.
+Your feedback shapes this stage, and we revise until the plan accurately reflects your intentions.

-• Implementation and coordination: Once documents are finalized, we guide you through proper execution and next steps, such as retitling accounts, updating beneficiaries, and securely storing originals.
-This ensures your plan is not just theoretical, but fully integrated into your financial life.
+• Implementation and coordination: Once documents are finalized, we guide you through proper execution and next steps: retitling accounts, updating beneficiary designations, and securely storing originals, so your plan is fully integrated into your financial life, not just a set of documents in a drawer.

-• Ongoing updates and long-term support: Estate planning is not a one-time event.
-We recommend periodic reviews to reflect major life changes, shifts in assets, or updates to New York law.
-Many clients choose to maintain an ongoing relationship with our firm so their plan remains current and effective over time.
+• Ongoing updates and long-term support: Estate planning isn’t a one-time event.
+We recommend periodic reviews after major life changes, shifts in assets, or updates to New York law.
+Many clients maintain an ongoing relationship with our firm so their plan stays current over time.

-Estate Planning for Nassau and Suffolk County Families
+Estate Planning Considerations for Nassau & Suffolk County Families

-Many of our clients also have ties to New York City or other states, which can create questions about where an estate should be administered and which tax rules apply.
-We regularly advise on matters that cross county or state lines and can coordinate with your existing advisors to create a cohesive strategy.
-By taking into account where you live, where your property is located, and where your beneficiaries reside, we work to minimize unnecessary complexity for your loved ones when the time comes to administer your estate.
+Many clients also have ties to New York City or other states, which raises questions about where an estate should be administered, which tax rules apply, and whether ancillary probate proceedings are required elsewhere.
+We regularly advise on matters that cross county or state lines and coordinate with your existing advisors to build a cohesive strategy.

-For business owners on Long Island, planning for succession is just as important as planning for personal assets.
-Whether you operate a professional practice, a family-owned shop, or a closely held company, we can help you think through who will manage or own the business in the future and how to provide fairness among children or other heirs.
+For business owners on Long Island, succession planning is as important as planning for personal assets.
+Whether you operate a professional practice, a family-owned shop, or a closely held company, we can help you think through who may manage or own the business going forward and how to provide fairness among heirs.
 Aligning your operating agreements, buy-sell arrangements, and estate documents can reduce the risk of disputes and support a smoother transition when key people retire or pass away.

 How Do Long Island Courts Affect Estate Planning?